East Bay Electric Lines: Electrification to reorganization (1911–1934)

 In 1911 Southern Pacific embarked on a task to double track and electrify its commuter lines.
 When the construction of catenary over the new lines was complete, Southern Pacific received a new fleet of 72 ft steel interurbans from the American Car & Foundry Company in the later months of 1911.
 Electric service commenced on June 1, 1911 along the length of the Encinal Avenue Line to the Alameda Mole.
 For the first weeks, electric trains were relegated to midday service with steam trains taking over during rush-hours.
 When the electrification of the lines was completed, a passenger could board an East Bay Electric Lines interurban from either the Oakland or Alameda Moles, and travel to Dutton Avenue, Thousand Oaks, Albany, Berkeley, and Downtown Oakland.
 Long term plans called for extensions to Richmond and San Jose (to presumably link up with Southern Pacific's other interurban subsidiary, the Peninsular Railway), which never materialized.
-The company invested $10 million between 1909 and 1912 ($ in adjusted for inflation) upgrading the East Bay lines, though the increase in passengers failed to offset the expenditure.
+The company invested $10 million (Note: $ in adjusted for inflation) between 1909 and 1912 upgrading the East Bay lines, though the increase in passengers failed to offset the expenditure.

 In addition to interurban service, streetcar service began in 1912 through various sections of the cities it served.
 A series of smaller streetcars by the Pullman Car Company also served these lines until 1930.
 Between 1912 and 1930 there was little change to the services of the East Bay Electric Lines.
 Southern Pacific's efforts in the 1920s to relax work rules and increase fares failed.
 As a result, the company sought to merge East Bay Electric Lines with the rival Key System.
 Employee backlash halted these plans.

 In 1930, all streetcar services ceased in Oakland and Berkeley as they had failed to turn a profit.
 An internal report by Southern Pacific management in 1933 recommended total abandonment of East Bay electric services.
 Due to the widespread adoption of the automobile, the Great Depression, and high labor costs, the IER was rapidly losing both money and patronage, so a franchise was granted to them for operation on the lower deck of the San Francisco Bay Bridge to the new Transbay Terminal, in order to entice new patrons.
 On November 14, 1934, the East Bay Electric Lines reorganized as the Interurban Electric Railway (IER).